 IP captioning rules require the program copyright owner to create and provide closed captions, while the program distributor is required to render those captions correctly and make them available to the end user.
 The video owner and video distributor must agree on an ongoing mechanism to ensure that captions are working correctly.

 As of January 1, 2016, all video clips of programs that fit the above criteria must be captioned when broadcast online.

 The CVAA defines clips as “excerpts of full-length video programming.”
 The FCC will not distinguish between length of clip, so clips need to be captioned whether they’re 10 seconds or 10 minutes long.

 Note that the clip captioning rule does not currently apply to clips distributed by third party apps or websites, but only to the website or app of the content producer.
 However, this may change, as it is the subject of a further notice of proposed rule making at the FCC.

-Video clip captioning rules apply only to content posted online after the January 1 deadline.
+Video clip captioning rules apply only to content posted online.
 Video distributors are not required to captions clips in their archives.

 Exemptions to FCC Closed Captioning Requirements